actionjax/wallop/README.md

 # :zap: Wallop :zap:

+Wallop is a transcoding server for your [HDHomeRun Prime](http://www.silicondust.com/products/hdhomerun/prime/).

+Wallop lets you watch TV streams on your iPhone, iPad, Roku, Web, Android device.
+Even away from home.

-## What's different
+## What's different from Maddox/Wallop

-Modified Maddox's Wallop to work on Windows 8 (7 will probably work too) To make it work in Windows, run the following (taken from tmm1 https://github.com/maddox/wallop/issues/16)
+Modified Maddox's Wallop to work on Windows 8 (7 will probably work too) To make it work in Windows, run the following (taken from tmm1 https://github.com/maddox/wallop/issues/16).
+Note: You may need to include the Ruby Dev Kit env var path if you haven't already.
+(Run <RubyDevKit>\devkitvars.bat before the commands below in the Command Prompt).

 ```
 gem install bundler
 bundle install --standalone --binstubs --local --path vendor/gems --quiet
 gallop.bat
 ```

-Wallop is a transcoding server for your [HDHomeRun Prime](http://www.silicondust.com/products/hdhomerun/prime/).

-Wallop lets you watch TV streams on your iPhone, iPad, Roku, Web, Android device.
-Even away from home.

 ## Warning